Executive Summary

 - Connect Your DAM Workflow to External Tools

-Many organisations use DAM workflows alongside creative and marketing platforms.
+Many organizations use DAM workflows alongside creative and marketing platforms.
 Ensure integration with: Adobe Creative Cloud for design collaboration.
 Asana, Jira, or Wrike for project tracking.
 Slack or Teams for real-time updates.
 CMS and campaign tools for publishing approved assets.
 Integrations unify creative operations, removing manual uploads, downloads, and email chains.

 - Track Workflow Performance with Data

 Use the DAM’s analytics to measure performance and identify bottlenecks: Average time per workflow stage.
 Number of projects completed on time.
 Revision rates before approval.
 Average duration from brief to publish.
 Asset reuse frequency post-approval.
-Over time, this data enables continuous optimisation of creative operations.
+Over time, this data enables continuous optimization of creative operations.

 Common Mistakes